seneeraj/Counter-Factual-Scenario-Generator/README.md

 This repository represents a **robust, defensible implementation** of a Divergent Scenario Engine, prioritizing **engineering reliability**, **constraint enforcement**, and **transparent limitations** over prompt-only claims of perfection.

+PS: For quick evaluation, run `test_demo.ps1` after starting the FastAPI server.
+You will get instructions to run in the file named "how_to_run_test_demo_psi.txt

 Author:
 Neeraj Bhatia
 Ask Me Anything